 TICKETS and INFO

-Tickets will be on sale soon.
-Thursday night concert tickets range in price from $25 to $95.
+Thursday night concert tickets range in price from $35 to $95.
 Daily festival tickets range from $30 to $40.
 3-day and 4-day passes are available for the deepest discounts.
-3-day and 4-day passes go on sale the week of November 21st.
 Children 17 and under are admitted free with a paid adult.

 Financial support for Gator By The Bay is provided in part by the City of San Diego Commission for Arts and Culture and the County of San Diego Community Enhancement program.
 Additional support is provided by the Port of San Diego, Anheuser-Busch – Kona Brewery and the Louisiana Seafood Promotion and Marketing Board.
 The festival is supported in part by the State of Louisiana Office of Tourism, Lafayette Convention & Visitors Bureau and other regional tourism bureaus.